-MeriTalk's recent study, "PaaS or Play?
-Cloud's Next Move," examines PaaS' current state of play within the Federal government.
-The report examines how PaaS advances big-five missions, who's using PaaS today and what have they learned, and how much time and money agencies can save.
+MeriTalk's recent study, "Shared Services: Ready or Not?" examines the current state of shared services within the Federal government.
+The study discusses new insight into the opportunity for cloud to unlock shared-service potential, who's using shared services today and what they've learned, and how much time and money agencies can save.
 Download the report to learn more.

 This year, FedTech asked the community to help find the best Federal technology blogs.
 They were overwhelmed by the response.
 Readers submitted 33 blogs and voted more than 300 times.
 FedTech rounded out the 50 with some of their favorites, making the list an incredible resource for the Federal IT community.
 Congrats to MeriTalk's My Cup of IT for making the top 50 list.
 Check out the full list.